devikasu/Starlet25/README.md

 - **Web Speech API** for voice features
 - **Chrome Extension APIs** for browser integration

-## 🐛 Troubleshooting

-### Common Issues
-1. **Saturation not working**: Try refreshing the page or using a different website
-2. **Voice assistant not responding**: Check microphone permissions
-3. **Keyboard shortcuts not working**: Ensure the popup is focused
-4. **Flashcards not loading**: Check if content script is injected properly

-### Debug Mode
-- Open Chrome DevTools
-- Check the Console tab for error messages
-- Use the Network tab to monitor API calls
-- Verify extension permissions in `chrome://extensions/`

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-For issues and questions:
-- Create an issue on GitHub
-- Check the troubleshooting section
-- Review the test pages for examples

----

 **Starlet25** - Making the web more accessible and learnable, one page at a time! 🌟